-• Policy enforcement: The President has delegated student conduct responsibilities to the Vice President for Student Affairs.
+• Policy enforcement: The President has delegated student conduct responsibilities to the Dean of Students.
 The Vice President has assigned the Office of Student Affairs to carry out these functions.
 In addition, live-in staff and Student Resident Assistants and live-in Head Resident address and report residence hall policy violations.
 The Director for Residence Life is responsible for reviewing and investigating reported violations and issues sanctions as required.
 WSC security and WSC contracted security personnel patrol the campus between the hours of 6am and 12am Monday - Saturday and 12pm - 9pm Sunday to assist in enforcing college policies.